MicrosoftDocs/iis-docs/iis/extensions/installing-application-request-routing-arr/install-application-request-routing-version-2.md

 ## Summary

 You have now successfully installed Application Request Routing and the dependent modules, and are ready to configure and use the features.
-For a quick overview and more information, see %PROGRAMFILES%\IIS\Application Request Routing\ARR\_ReadMe.htm.
+For a quick overview and more information, see `%PROGRAMFILES%\IIS\Application Request Routing\ARR\_ReadMe.htm`.